 We are subject to taxation by various state and local jurisdictions, including those in which we transact business or reside.
-Other than our Subsidiary REIT (a private REIT acquired on July 18, 2022), our non-taxable subsidiaries, including our Operating Partnership, are either partnerships or disregarded entities for federal income tax purposes.
+Our non-taxable subsidiaries, including our Operating Partnership, are either partnerships or disregarded entities for federal income tax purposes.
 Under applicable federal and state income tax rules, the allocated share of net income or loss from disregarded entities and flow-through entities such as partnerships is reportable in the income tax returns of the respective equity holders.
 Our taxable REIT subsidiary is a C-corporation subject to federal and state income tax.
 However, it has a cumulative unrecognized net operating loss carryforward.
-Accordingly, no income tax provision is included in the accompanying consolidated financial statements for the three and six months ended June 30, 2024 and 2023.
+Accordingly, no income tax provision is included in the accompanying consolidated financial statements for the three and six months ended June 30, 2025 and 2024.

 We periodically evaluate our tax positions to determine whether it is more likely than not that such positions would be sustained upon examination by a tax authority for all open tax years, as defined by the statute of limitations, based on their technical merits.
-As of June 30, 2024, and December 31, 2023, we have not established a liability for uncertain tax positions.
+As of June 30, 2025, and December 31, 2024, we have not established a liability for uncertain tax positions.